-If you need a bit of assistance with getting your lashes to curl, grab your hair dryer!
-Use it to heat up your eyelash curler for a few seconds.
+When your lashes need some extra convincing to curl, grab your hair dryer and use it to warm up your eyelash curler for a few seconds.
 (Make sure you don’t get it too hot—you don’t want to accidentally burn yourself!)
-Use the warm eyelash curler to curl your lashes, and say hello to your extra voluminous and flirty lashes!
+Use the warm eyelash curler to curl your lashes, and say hello to your perfectly fanned and flirty lashes!

 7. Scrub Away Dead Skin

-You don’t need a fancy or expensive scrub to exfoliate your skin.
-Just use sugar from your kitchen!
+You don’t need a fancy or expensive scrub to exfoliate your skin when sugar from your kitchen works just as well!
 Combine 2 parts sugar to 1 part coconut oil or olive oil.
 Rub the mixture gently into your skin, then rinse with warm water.
 (This mixture also works well as a lip scrub, so you can get two benefits in one!)

 8. Reduce Redness

 Some blemishes have so much redness that it’s impossible to cover them up.
 In these cases, it pays to keep a bottle of eye drops handy!
 Eyedrops are meant to reduce redness in your eyes, but they can have a similar effect on pimples too.